prahaladbelavadi/codahale.com/_posts/2016-01-30-a-small-nice-thing.md

 (map + a b c)
 {% endhighlight %}

-Clojure, though, remains almost exactly the same as the original.
+Like Python, Clojure remains almost exactly the same as the original.
 We add `c` as an additional parameter to `map`---that's it.

-Like Python, `map` is variadic, which avoids the tuple nesting seen in Ruby and Scala.
-Unlike all the others, though, `+` is neither infix (as Clojure has no such thing) nor binary---like `map`, it's a variadic function:
+`map` is variadic, which avoids the tuple nesting seen in Ruby and Scala; like Python's `sum`, `+` is neither infix (as Clojure has no such thing) nor binary.
+Like `map`, it's a variadic function:

 {% highlight clojure %}
 (+ 1 2 3) => 6
 {% endhighlight %}

 If either `map` or `+` were of fixed arity, this would not be possible.

+Unlike Python, though, Clojure's example doesn't require list comprehensions.
+(Python does have a `map` function, but it's no longer considered Pythonic.)

 ### tl;dr